The Product Increment and

 There can be plenty of confusion in the workspace over the smallest and simplest terms.
 This tends to be particularly frustrating when there is a disconnect about whether something is done or not.

-Scrum requires participants to develop a shared understanding about the process.
+Scrum requires participants to develop a shared understanding of the process.
 This is called Transparency.
 And for a team to function well its work principles must be aligned.

 It also helps to make the whole team accountable for end-to-end delivery.